volumio/volumio-plugins-sources/ytmusic/README.md

 ## Changelog

+0.1.5
+- Fix playback sometimes fails when signed in with YT Premium account

 0.1.4
 - Bug fixes with autoplay and browsing of artists in Library -> Uploads
 - Add 'Add to history' setting